-3. The Fall of the Temple Guards at Jesus's Arrest
+The Fall of the Temple Guards at Jesus' Arrest

-Matthew, Mark, and Luke's accounts highlight the perfidy of Judas as the one who identified his Master to the temple guards; the gospel of John emphasizes Christ's mastery of the situation.
-The kiss of Judas does not appear in John's narrative - in the words of Ridderbos, "Judas' task of identifying Jesus had been taken out of his hands."
-Instead, at that moment, Jesus is shown in full control of the arresting party by His startling self-identification: 143
+Nowhere is the contrast between the perfect stature of the Christ and that of His slouching enemies so clearly shown than in John's account of Jesus' arrest.
+While Matthew, Mark, and Luke's accounts highlight the perfidy of Judas as the one who identified his Master to the temple guards, the gospel of John emphasizes Christ's mastery of the situation by omitting the kiss of Judas from its narrative, suggesting that "Judas' task of identifying Jesus had been taken out of his hands."
+Instead, at that moment, Jesus is shown in full control of the arresting party by His startling self-identification: